lisp-docs/cl-language-reference/docs/chap-23/cd-c-dictionary/_set-syntax-from-char_function.md

 A macro definition from a character such as " can be copied to another character; the standard definition for " looks for another character that is the same as the character that invoked it.
 The definition of ( can not be meaningfully copied to \{, on the other hand.
-The result is that <ClLinks  term={"list"}><i>lists</i></ClLinks> are of the form \{a b c), not \{a b c\}, because the definition always looks for a closing parenthesis, not a closing brace.
+The result is that <GlossaryTerm  term={"list"}><i>lists</i></GlossaryTerm> are of the form \{a b c), not \{a b c\}, because the definition always looks for a closing parenthesis, not a closing brace.